amigavision/amigavision.github.io/best.md

 The main drawbacks are complexity and consistency.
 Amiga emulators are powerful but notoriously difficult to configure correctly across a wide range of games and demos.
 Small differences in settings can have large effects on timing, audio, and compatibility.

 There are also fundamental platform issues.
 On Windows and macOS, emulators do not automatically run 50 Hz PAL software at a true 50 Hz output rate.
-Since the majority of Amiga games were written for PAL systems, this results in uneven scrolling, [judder], or [tearing] that cannot be fully eliminated on those platforms.
+Since the majority of Amiga games were written for PAL systems, this results in uneven scrolling, [judder], or [tearing] that cannot be fully eliminated in standard setups with emulators on those platforms.

 [Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where both the author of WinUAE and the author of FS-UAE confirm that the standard PC *&* Mac 60 Hz refresh rates will cause stuttering when playing 50 Hz PAL Amiga games or demos.